-The project was in a rather advanced stage when Metis was asked to intervene providing the lighting project and this was extremely restricting for the possible gestures to suggest.
-At the same time, Grafton Architects also asked for the maximum limitation of the visual impact of the lighting fixtures.
+Bocconi University lighting project both in the interior space and the façade, got integrated in the overall project in a rather advanced stage when Metis was asked to intervene providing the lighting project.
+This was inevitably restricting for the possible gestures to suggest.
+At the same time, Grafton Architects asked for the maximum limitation of the visual impact of the lighting fixtures.

-The other aspect was the request for an accentuated interplay of contrast between brighter and darker zones, in order to enahnce the perception of the big sculptural volumes that composed the building.
+The other aspect was the request for an accentuated interplay of contrast between brighter and darker zones, in order to enhance the perception of the big sculptural volumes that composed the building.

-The project required the development of custom lighting fixtures, since many of the effects widely used nowadays, were considered rather innovative at that time, given the technology and dimensions of the light sources available.
+The Bocconi Façade lighting project required the development of custom lighting fixtures, since many of the effects widely used nowadays, were considered rather innovative at that time, given the technology and dimensions of the light sources available.

-Illuminating such an iconic building in the center of Milan given the circumstances was a highly demanding challenge but also another example of how simple and clean lighting gestures executed skillfully can unravel a new image of an already imposing architecture, empowering the architect’s original vision.
+Illuminating such an iconic building, as the Bocconi University in the center of Milan given the circumstances was a highly demanding challenge but also another example of how simple and clean lighting gestures executed skillfully can unravel a new image of an already imposing architecture, empowering the architect’s original vision.